termsurfback/chew.tree/readme.md

 of the output bundle.

-At first this library is written in TypeScript mostly, until it can be ultimately rewritten in BaseLink Text itself.
-The `hack` folder contains stuff on finding dependencies which need to be resolved in the folder structure defined by the BaseLink spec, and for parsing the parser definitions.
+At first this library is written in TypeScript mostly, until it can be ultimately rewritten in BaseNote Text itself.
+The `hack` folder contains stuff on finding dependencies which need to be resolved in the folder structure defined by the BaseNote spec, and for parsing the parser definitions.
 Once we can parse the parser definitions, we can use the parser definitions to parse the "code" format.